 Step 4: Fold in chocolate chips.

-There are so many great ways to vary this recipe!
+There are so many great ways to vary this no-bake recipe!
 Try adding your favorite mix-ins such as:

 - Dark chocolate chunks or chopped vegan chocolate bars